petecao/petecao.github.io/content/_index.md

           parallax: false
   - block: markdown
     content:
-      title: '📚 My Research'
+      title: '🖥️ My Research'
       subtitle: ''
       text: |-
-        Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.

-        I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
+        I'm a research scientist in the Compilers Creating Custom Processors (CCCP) group at the University of Michigan in the Computer Engineering Lab advised under Prof. Scott Mahlke.
+I also work closely with Prof. Reetuparna Das.
+My goals are to combine my knowledge with compilers and computer architectures to make things go *zoom*.

+        I am currently working on a collaboration with Los Alamos National Lab for accelerating their HPC applications.
+My current focus is on speeding up codes with indirect accesses by improving memory accesses.
+My current approach is exploring compiler optimizations that increase spatial locality.

+        In the future, I intend to explore these techniques and how they can be extended to other applications, such as adaptive mesh refinement or in sparse LLM inference.

-        Please reach out to collaborate 😃
+        Please reach out if you want to learn more or collaborate! 👍
     design:
       columns: '1'
   # - block: collection